-The Professional Experience Services unit also supports the ACU Health Clinics, which are situated in Brisbane, Melbourne, North Sydney and Strathfield.
-The ACU Health Clinics provide multi-disciplinary health services to ACU students, staff and the wider community.
-The clinics also provide quality opportunities for student professional practice placement experiences with expert clinicians.
+ACU provide multi-disciplinary health services to ACU students, staff and the wider community which also provide quality opportunities for student professional practice placement experiences with expert clinicians.

 The Faculty also has a high rate of student mobility where students undertake short or semester studies overseas.
 Depending on their discipline of study, students may have the opportunity to participate in international experiences in countries such as Chile, Taiwan, USA, Italy, France, Vietnam, Cambodia, UK or China.

 All undergraduate students have an opportunity to participate in community engagement activities locally or off-shore.
 In conjunction with ACU Engagement, we work with our local partners to identify relevant opportunities for students and groups to participate in activities with organisations whose mission and values are consistent with ACU’s.
 Students can participate in community engagement activities offshore in locations including Timor-Leste and Vanuatu.

 As part of ACU’s research intensification strategy the Faculty of Health Sciences has continued to strengthen its research agenda.
 The Faculty has experienced continued growth in research performance across all metrics and a remarkable achievement in the latest Excellence in Australia Research (ERA) round.

 ACU has been recognised as having well above world standard research in the research areas of nursing; human movement and sports sciences; public health and health services; and psychology.
 ACU has achieved above world standard in the medical and health sciences research area.
 The Faculty continues to provide a wide range of research support initiatives to cement our position as a leading contributor to health sciences research.